qrslrhko/Euclidean-Algorithm/README.md

 # Euclidean-Algorithm

+The idea of Euclidean algorithm is from [here] (https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/the-euclidean-algorithm)

 I am a begineer in Java, my achievements in this code are:

 ##### learn how to pass user's input by bufferedReaderStream